One Canada Square: Fire system

-Procedure for fire alarm

-When the fire alarm activates on a floor, audio instructions tailored to each floor of the building sound.
-All floors will receive an evacuation message, with a controlled evacuation message replayed to each floor in order of priority.
-On floors below the source of the alarm a stand-by notification is given.
-Digital signage throughout the building displays alert messages followed by instructions tailored to each floor of the building.
-On certain floors, the instructions ask employees to leave the floor.
-Exit signs flash.
-The access control system unlocks doors as necessary.
-Fire dampers open.
-Throughout the building, cameras turn on and look for problems that intelligent video software applications have been programmed to detect.
-Within 2 minutes, the access control system sends a memo to the Security Director itemising how many people have left the affected floor and how many remain.

 Tuned mass damper

 One Canada Square has a steel pendulum that serves as a tuned mass damper.
 The pendulum sways to offset movements in the building caused by strong gusts of wind.
 The building can sway 33.02 cm in the strongest winds.

 Lobby

 The lobby is 36 ft high, clad in 90000 sqft Italian Rosso Levanto and Verde Imperial Guatemalan marbles imported from Italy, Guatemala and Turkey.

 The marble clad under steel ceilings gives the impression of:

 "Rather than entering a corporate reception, you feel as if you're entering a hushed antespace of timeless power."